Jimmy Butler: 2014–2016: Most Improved Player and first All-Star selections

 On July 9, 2015, Butler re-signed with the Bulls to a five-year, $95 million contract.
 The deal included a player option for the fifth year.
 On December 9, he scored a then career-high 36 points in a loss to the Boston Celtics.
 He topped that mark with 43 points on December 18 in a 147–144 quadruple overtime loss to the Detroit Pistons.
 On January 3, Butler broke Michael Jordan's team record for points in a half, scoring 40 of his 42 after the break to lead the Bulls to a 115–113 win over the Toronto Raptors.
 Two days later, he recorded 32 points and a then season-high 10 assists in a 117–106 win over the Milwaukee Bucks.
 On January 14, he scored a career-high 53 points in a 115–111 overtime win over the Philadelphia 76ers.
-Butler also had 10 rebounds and six assists while making 15-of-30 field goals and 21-of-25 free throws to help the Bulls snap a three-game losing streak.
-He became the first Bulls player to score 50 points since Jamal Crawford in 2004.
-On February 5, Butler suffered a left knee strain in a game against the Denver Nuggets and missed nearly four weeks.
-He was voted to play in the 2016 NBA All-Star Game, but the injury forced him to drop out, and he was subsequently replaced in the East team by teammate Pau Gasol.
-Butler missed 11 games with the knee injury, returning to action for the Bulls on March 5 against the Houston Rockets.
-In 34 minutes of action, he recorded 24 points, 11 rebounds, 6 assists and 1 steal in a 108–100 win, helping the Bulls snap a four-game losing streak.
-However, he returned to the sidelines on March 7 for the team's game against the Milwaukee Bucks due to back soreness and swelling in his left knee.
-After a three-game absence, he returned to action on March 14 against the Toronto Raptors.
+Butler had 10 rebounds and six assists while making 15-of-30 field goals and 21-of-25 free throws to help the Bulls end a three-game losing streak.
+He became the first Bulls player to score 50 points in a game since Jamal Crawford in 2004.

+On February 5, Butler suffered a left knee strain in a game against the Denver Nuggets, and missed the next month.
+That included the 2016 NBA All-Star Game, to which he had been voted in; he was replaced by teammate Pau Gasol.
+Butler missed 11 games with the knee injury, returning to action for the Bulls on March 5, against the Houston Rockets.
+In 34 minutes of playing, he recorded 24 points, 11 rebounds, six assists and one steal in a 108–100 win, helping the Bulls break a four-game losing streak.
+He returned to the sidelines on March 7, for the team's game against the Milwaukee Bucks due to back soreness and swelling in his left knee.
+After a three-game absence, he returned to play on March 14 against the Toronto Raptors.
 On April 2, he recorded his first career triple-double with 28 points and career highs of 17 rebounds and 12 assists in a 94–90 loss to the Detroit Pistons.
 In the Bulls' season finale on April 13, Butler recorded his second career triple-double with 10 points, 12 rebounds and 10 assists in a 115–105 win over the Philadelphia 76ers.